 Food Service Revenues are revenues generated from food service operations.
-The budget for FY 2020 is significantly higher than in FY 2019 because MRRJ brought kitchen operations in-house.
-These operations had been previously operated by a third party vendor.
-Prior to taking over kitchen operations, the Jail was only earning a 20% commission on an inmate meals program that provided an opportunity for family to purchase additional restaurant-type meals for inmates once per week.
-After assuming kitchen operations, the Jail is now receiving 100% of the food service revenues for this inmate meals program and we provide these meals twice per week.
+The budget for FY 2021 is higher than in FY 2020 as a result of increasing revenue trends in our Just Like Home program.
+The Just Like Home program is an inmate meals program that provides an opportunity for family to purchase additional restaurant-type meals for inmates twice per week.
 In addition, the Jail is receiving staff dining revenues which offset the expenses associated with operating our staff dining program.
-The amount included in the FY 2020 for Food Service Revenue is \$170,191 based on data available from FY 2019 when the Jail assumed operations of the kitchen.
+The amount included in the FY 2021 budget for Food Service Revenue is \$185,061 based on data available from FY 2019 and the first few months of FY 2020.